Free energy differential

 free_energy_change

-Infinitesimal change in free energy of the system.
+Infinitesimal change in helmholtz_free_energy of the system.

 Symbol: